Grandkahuna43325/Neovim_config/README.md

 `echo export OPENAI_API_KEY=YOUR_API_KEY >> ~/.bashrc && source ~/.bashrc`

-If you are using bash and not zsh it schould work.
+If you are using bash and not zsh it schould work, but if you are using zsh paste this command:

+`echo export OPENAI_API_KEY=YOUR_API_KEY >> ~/.zshrc && source /.zshrc`